gmlupatelli/blueprints_repo/hvac_health_monitor/README.md

 **Before using this blueprint, verify your thermostat compatibility:**

 ✅ **Compatible thermostats have:**
-- `hvac_action` attribute that reports 'heating', 'cooling', 'idle'
+- `hvac_action` attribute that reports 'heating', 'cooling'
 - Reliable state changes when system starts/stops

 ❌ **Incompatible thermostats:**